Batch predictions

 }

-Most likely, the bucket is not publicly accessible for writes, but you can supply AWS credentials using the three parameters:
+Most likely, the bucket is not publicly accessible for writes, but you can supply AWS credentials using these parameters:

 • aws_access_key_id